22 August 2019

-Perhaps the most famous caves in Australia, the Jenolan Caves sit roughly three hours west of Sydney, are probably the most famous caves in the country.
-And not just the most famous: at about 340 million years old, the Jenolan caves are the oldest open caves discovered anywhere in the world.
-The entire system includes approximately 400 known caves, 10 of which are open to the public.
-With more than 40km of multi-level passages running through the Jenolan show caves, you could spend several days here and still not see it all.
-Discover spectacular stalactites and columns showcased in dramatic lighting, and take in the vast expanse of the Cathedral, a 54-metre-high chamber whose acoustics are so astounding that it often plays host to classical concerts.
+The Jenolan Caves, about three hours’ drive west of Sydney, are probably the most famous caves in the country.
+And not just the most famous: at about 340 million years old, they’re the oldest open caves discovered in Australia—and the world.
+The system includes some 400 known caves, 10 of which are open to the public.
+There are 40km of multi-level passages running through the show caves: you could spend several days here and still not see everything.
+Marvel at dramatically lit stalactites and columns, and take in the vast expanse of the Cathedral, a 54m-high chamber where the acoustics are so perfect that it’s often the site for classical music concerts.

-Found just outside Sydney within the Blue Mountains National Park, Red Hands Cave is one of NSW’s best examples of Aboriginal art.
-Inside this 12-metre-high cave you’ll find over 40 stencils of various hands created with red, white and orange ochre.
-These paintings are thought to be anywhere between 500 and 1600 years old, while experts believe the cave itself was a ceremonial site used to initiate young warriors.
+Red Hands Cave is home to some of NSW’s best Indigenous rock art.
+Inside this 12m-high cave are more than 40 stencils of hands, created with red, white and orange ochre.
+The works are thought to be anywhere between 500 and 1600 years old, and experts believe the cave itself was used as a ceremonial site to initiate young warriors.
 Get there via the 8km Red Hands Cave walking track, near Glenbrook.

 Caves Beach is a lovely stretch of sand on a peninsula between Lake Macquarie and the ocean at Swansea, just south of Newcastle.
 This 300m-long beach was named after the network of sea caves found at its southern end.
 Wait until low tide, when the retreating water level grants access to a number of connected caves.
-With their sandy floors and low ceilings, these caves make for an interesting stop on any North Coast trip.
+If you’ve got kids on board, they’ll love exploring the hidden nooks and crannies of this cave system.